 Families might feel apprehensive before having these difficult conversations, but is important that such crucial information come from someone a child can trust.
 Without proper preparation for medical treatment, it has been found that a child may lose trust in their caregiver, the medical team, and the future of their healthcare.
 Research tells us that preparing children prior to medical procedures leads to a quicker recovery and positive coping skills.

 Child life specialists

-Before and during hospitalization, many parents and caregivers seek support from certified child life specialists who can be consulted to provide aid regarding the best ways to help a child understand their diagnosis, find the language to best tell them about what this means, recommend resources, or to just be a source of information regarding any questions a caregiver might have.
+Before and during hospitalization, many parents and caregivers seek support from certified child life specialists who can be consulted to provide guidance regarding the best ways to help a child understand their diagnosis, find the language to best tell them about what this means, recommend resources, or to be a source of information regarding any questions a caregiver might have.